benc-uk/kube-workshop/09-extra-advanced/readme.md

 helm dependency update ./smilr
 ```

-Finally you are ready to deploy the Smilr app using Helm, the release name can be anything you wish, and you should point to the local directory where the chart has been downloaded and extracted:
+Finally we are ready to deploy the Smilr app using Helm, the release name can be anything you wish, and you should point to the local directory where the chart has been downloaded and extracted:

 ```
 helm install myapp ./smilr --values my-values.yaml